 Set in front of Buckingham Palace, the Victoria Memorial is one of London’s best monuments honoring Victoria.
 She became queen in 1837 at the age of 18.
 Victoria reigned for 64 years.
 The Victorian Age marks heyday for the British Empire.
 It covered India, Australia, and also large parts of Africa and governed over 400 million people.
-This year, you can celebrate Queen Victoria’s 200th anniversary, and you always can rent out her namesake London Perfect apartment.
+This year, you can celebrate Queen Victoria’s 200th anniversary.

 Crimean War Memorial